bukvic6/DentalClinic/readme.txt

 INFO: An email will be sent to the USER only on appointment cancellation.
       The backend lacks a few validation checks

+TODO:
+      Need to change dependency array for calendar component *in the future* -> for now it renders page again

 -------------------------------------

 access database from docker container: